heitorfe/kc-house-insights/README.md

 * The business model of House Rocket is buy and sell houses, not rent;
 * Data meaning:
   * 'yr_renovated' = 0 means not renovated;
-  * 'city' was collect via API from 'lat' and 'long';
-  * 'grade' and 'condition are subjective variables;
+  * 'grade', 'condition' and 'view' are subjective variables;
 * All the data is available for buying and sell;

 # 4.0.
 Solution